 According to the National Greyhound Association (NGA), there are 300 greyhound breeding facilities and kennels in the United States.
-A large number of these are located in Kansas, the home of the National Greyhound Association, as well as in Iowa, Oklahoma, Texas, and West Virginia.
+Around 60 of these are in Iowa, with a large number also located in Kansas.
+Breeding kennels are also known to be located in the following states: Arizona, California, Colorado, Connecticut, Florida, Iowa, Mississippi, New Mexico, North Carolina, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Washington, and West Virginia.

-Females are impregnated, almost exclusively through artificial insemination by a veterinarian, and have their litters on site.
-At a few months of age, puppies' right ears are tattooed with their birth date and order.
-Later, an individual registration number is tattooed in the left ear.
+Females are impregnated, many through artificial insemination by a veterinarian, and produce their litters on site.
+At a few months of age, puppies' right ears are tattooed with their birth date and order and an individual registration number is tattooed in the left ear.
 While at these breeding facilities, dogs are often kept outside, in large dirt pens with minimal shelter.
 Greyhounds spend approximately one year at these locations before they begin race training.

 As dog tracks close, the number of greyhounds bred for racing continues to shrink.
-In the last full year of aggregate data published by the National Greyhound Association, a total of 9,488 individual dogs registered to race in 2016 as compared to 26,797 in 2001, a decline of 61%.
+A total of 6,213 individual dogs were registered to race in 2018 as compared to 20,365 in 2008, a decline of 69%.
 The number of greyhounds adopted into loving homes each year is unknown.
 In 2011, the National Greyhound Association acknowledged that there are "no cumulative annual records" to track greyhounds once they stop racing.

 Ireland reported 2,736 litters in 2013.
 Using the conservative estimate of six pups per litter, the industry bred approximately 16,416 greyhounds that year.
 In 2013, 15,576 were registered to race, both for commercial racing and hare coursing.
 Of these, 9,373 greyhounds remained in Ireland, and 6,203 were exported to race in the United Kingdom.
 Additionally, older racing greyhounds have been known to be exported to Argentina, Macau, Pakistan, and Spain — all countries where dogs are routinely killed and discarded.